abdel124/castpone_project_shopping/README.md

 ````
 after you create your aws account and IAM user you have to have all this infromation to populate these variables
 need to create s3 bucket , and cloud front domaine and profile
+create dynamo db tables (video , user , comment) we are using these names in our code

+after creating the resource populate these varibales

 export AWS_REGION="" // aws region
 export CLOUD_FRONT="" //cloud front domaine